jaspector

 Outside contractors working on tribal lands must comply with Laguna Pueblo's contractor requirements, which may include tribal business preferences or additional licensing requirements beyond the NM CID license.

-How to Schedule
+How to schedule

 • (505) 552-1218 (phone)

-Typical inspection sequence: Construction inspections on tribal lands are administered by the Pueblo of Laguna Public Works Department (Engineering Office), not the NM CID or Cibola County.
+Typical sequence: Construction inspections on tribal lands are administered by the Pueblo of Laguna Public Works Department (Engineering Office), not the NM CID or Cibola County.

-Do I need a building permit in Pueblo of Laguna, NM?
+01 Do I need a building permit in Pueblo of Laguna, NM?

 NM state building codes and CID licensing do NOT apply on Laguna Pueblo trust lands.
 The Pueblo of Laguna has its own Tribal Code governing government, civil matters, and resource protection.

-How do I apply for a building permit in Pueblo of Laguna, NM?
+02 How do I apply for a building permit in Pueblo of Laguna, NM?

-1. Contact the Pueblo of Laguna Public Works Department at (505) 552-1218 to initiate the approval process for any construction project on tribal trust lands.
+To apply for a building permit in Pueblo of Laguna, NM, follow these steps: 1.
+Contact the Pueblo of Laguna Public Works Department at (505) 552-1218 to initiate the approval process for any construction project on tribal trust lands.
 2. For projects with cultural resource implications, notify the Tribal Historic Preservation Officer (Richard Smith, Sr., (505) 552-5033 / rsmith@pol-nsn.gov).
 The THPO reviews projects for cultural resource impacts under Section 106 of the National Historic Preservation Act.
 3. Coordinate with BIA if approval is required for certain projects involving trust land leases or federal funding.
 (Note: The 2020 HEARTH Act approval streamlined residential leasing authority for Laguna Pueblo.)
 4. Outside contractors working on tribal lands must comply with Laguna Pueblo's contractor requirements, which may include tribal business preferences or additional licensing requirements beyond the NM CID license.
 5. Note: Detailed internal construction permit procedures are not publicly published by the Pueblo of Laguna.
 All process details must be obtained directly from the Pueblo.

-How do I schedule a building inspection in Pueblo of Laguna, NM?
+03 How do I schedule a building inspection in Pueblo of Laguna, NM?

-Other cities in Cibola County
+Other jurisdictions in Cibola County.

-View all Cibola County jurisdictions →
+All Cibola County jurisdictions →